-Benefit Details Fault detection Detecting faults in SRAMs and single-point and latent faults in memory parity or Error Correcting Code (ECC) logic.
+Benefit Details Fault detection Detecting faults in SRAMs and single-point and latent faults in memory parity, or Error Correcting Code (ECC) logic and memory controller logic.
 Testing Testing can be carried out transparently to software running on the processor core, without corrupting the memory or logic state.
 Error reporting output signals can be tested from an IP core to a SoC-level Fault Monitoring Unit (FMU).
 ECC error analysis Testing an SRAM entry when an ECC error is detected to determine if the error is a soft error or a hard error.
 For soft errors, there is no need to use memory error cache registers in the core to replace the entry.
 For hard errors, the fault is repaired using the memory error cache register to disable entry or SRAM repair features.
 Memory error injection This is for error monitoring software and system hardware verification.
 Memory scrubbing This is to correct soft ECC errors in the SRAM.
-This prevents error accumulation, therefy that correctable single-bit errors do not degenerate into multi-bit errors that cannot be con- Memory dumping and monitoring by an external debugger This is useful for: Software and hardware debug.
+This prevents error accumulation, therefore, ensuring that correctable single-bit errors do not degenerate into multi-bit errors that cannot be corrected.
+Memory dumping and monitoring by an external debugger This is useful for: Software and hardware debug.
 Silicon bring-up.
 Diagnosing SRAM power issues.
 Core lockup issues.
 A debugger can access all memories, even those that are not directly accessibly by software.
 These include caches, Translation Lookup Buffers (TLBs), Branch Target Buffers (BTBs), Long-Term Data Buffers (LTDBs), and other data buffers.
 Cache preloading using an external debugger This is useful for software and hardware debug.
 Initialization of ECC and parity fields in memory.
+This may be required before memory scrubbing is performed.